scality/backbeat/docs/metrics.md

 - `<metric-type>` is an optional field.
 Leaving this out will get all metrics available for given extension and site.
 If you specify a metric type, you will get the metric specified.
-- `<bucket>` is an optional field, but is required if also specifying a key.
+- `<bucket>` is an optional field.
 If provided, it is the name of the bucket in which the object exists.
 - `<key>` is an optional field.
 If provided, it is the object's key when getting CRR metrics for a particular object.
+- `<version-id>` is an optional field.
+If provided, it is the object's version ID when getting CRR metrics for a particular object.

 ### `/_/metrics/crr/<site-name>`